armada-alliance/armada-alliance/services/website/content/en/identities/thomas-astor.md

 verified: true
 ---

-Hi, I am Thomas, stake pool operator of ASTOR and ARMada Captain.
+Hi, I am Thomas, stake pool operator of ASTOR.
 With [Nessus Cardano](https://github.com/tdiesler/nessus-cardano) we explore, praise, contribute to various technical aspects of Cardano especially in the area containerized deployments.

 This is our contribution to "Making The World Work Better For All".